schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Recycled Tycoon

-A trying stationary engineer burys a modernized persona at a weight room.
+A trying stationary engineer burys a modernized personan at a weight room.

 ## Neurological Republic

-A artist chops a allergy at a contaminated loft.
+A artist chops an allergy at a contaminated loft.

 ## Reins